azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 are well-defined, continuous functions.

-:::{admonition} Tip: The continuum hypothesis as a bridge
+:::{admonition} Tip: the continuum hypothesis as a bridge
 :class: tip, dropdown
 The continuum approximation is what links thermodynamics with fluid mechanics.
 It allows us to define macroscopic fields, apply differential relations, and treat real gases and liquids as continuous media obeying the same conservation principles.